acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 ## How Acrolinx Reads Your Content

-Before implementing the extraction, it makes sense to understand how Acrolinx reads your content.
+Before implementing extraction, you'll first need to understand how Acrolinx reads your content.

 ![How Acrolinx Reads Your Content With Content Profiles](images/how-acrolinx-read-content.png)

-The idea of this diagram is to provide a complete example starting at the extraction.
-It demonstrates almost all feasible extraction settings.
+This diagram starts with extraction and shows almost all feasible extraction settings.
-Sorry, the diagram got a bit huge.
+The diagram is a bit unwieldy.
 Try to zoom in and out and follow the lines and the numbers from 1 to 5.

 ## Check Format and Supporting Multiformat Editors

-If the host application provides a format that is natively supported by Acrolinx, like:
+Send all content to the Acrolinx Platform if the host application provides a format that Acrolinx supports:

-* XML, or
+* XML
-* HTML format,
+* HTML
-then you should send the entire content to the Acrolinx Platform.

-The Acrolinx Platform supports different check formats natively:
+The Acrolinx Platform supports different check formats:

 | Format                    | API Setting  | Default Extension | Notes             |
 | ------------------------- | ------------ | ----------------- | ----------------- |